-7. Use natural way-finding design techniques to lead people through spaces and the Town Centre - there should be a natural flow from place to place which utilises landmarks (e.g. HMS Trincomalee and Christ Church - see Figures 3.6 and 3.7) and other reference points to ensure there are legible routes throughout the Masterplan Area linking the Town Centre right through to the Waterfront, for example poetry and art trails.
+7. Use natural way-finding design techniques to lead people through spaces and the Town Centre - there should be a natural flow from place to place which utilises landmarks (e.g. HMS Trincomalee and Christ Church - see Figures 3.6 and 3.7) and other reference points to ensure there are legible routes throughout the Masterplan Area linking the Town Centre right through to the Waterfront.